1. Why do insurance companies seek increases on inforce long-term care insurance policies?

 In order to increase premiums, we need to submit actuarially justified requests to the insurance regulators in each state (with the exception of Alaska) where the policies were sold.
 Because each state regulator may have different criteria for allowing an increase, the amount and timing of each increase varies by state.
 In states where we receive less than we requested, we reserve the right to submit a subsequent request for an additional premium increase.

 3. If I am subject to an increase, when will I be notified?

 As increases are subject to regulatory approval in most states, the timing of when policyowners are notified and when increases take effect will vary by state and policyowner.
-The first policyowners receiving an increase are expected to begin being notified in October 2020 with the first increases taking effect in January 2021.
+The first policyowners receiving an increase will not be notified before the first quarter of 2021 and the first increases won’t take effect until the second quarter of 2021 at the earliest.
 All policyowners receiving an increase will be notified by mail approximately 90 days before the increase takes effect on their policy anniversary.
 The entire process (of implementing all increases in all states) is likely to take several years.

 4. Should I make changes to my policy now in anticipation of this potential increase?

 We recommend you do not make any changes to your policy related to this increase until you receive the official notification letter confirming that your policy is subject to a premium increase and informing you about the amount of any premium increase.

 5. If I am subject to an increase and want to keep my policy but reduce the impact of the increase, what can I do?

 Included in the notification package, you may find a Benefit Reduction Option Worksheet and Request Form (if applicable) outlining one or two benefit reduction options and the corresponding premium.
 To choose one of these options, simply complete, sign, and return the ‘Benefit Reduction Request Form’ per the form instructions.
 There may be other reduction options available to you in addition to those included with the letter.